birdsigh/OSX-kiosk-dotfiles/README.md

-kiosk_dotfiles
+Kiosk Dotfiles
 ==============

-Dotfiles for OS X as a kiosk
+Preferences and settings for using OS X as a kiosk in an exhibition environment.